pi-pa/perspectivist_toxicity_data/README.md

 The annotator ids of the annotators who labelled the text as not toxic / offensive

 #### Annotators insult
-The annotator ids of the annotators who labelled the text not to be an insult
+The annotator ids of the annotators who labelled the text to be an insult

 #### Annotators hate
-The annotator ids of the annotators who labelled the text not to be hateful
+The annotator ids of the annotators who labelled the text to be hateful

 #### Tags
 The spans, the label of the spans and the annotators that annotated these spans